ryanmillerdev/frontendian/_posts/2019-04-13-http-caching.markdown

 <pre><code>GET https://www.example.com/image.jpeg HTTP/1.1
 If-None-Match: abc</code></pre>

-Should the latest version of the resource does not match the entity tag "abc", the server will respond with the new version.
+Should the latest version of the resource not match the entity tag "abc", the server will respond with the new version.
 Otherwise, it will respond with a `304 Not Modified` response.

 <pre><code>GET https://www.example.com/image.jpeg HTTP/1.1
 Status: 304